 For centuries, people have been decorating their interiors by bringing nature inside.
 There’s a good reason why house plants have never gone out of style.
-Not only does adding a bit of greenery provide an extra layer to your interior design, it has also been proven to purify the air in your home and boost the moods of your home’s occupants.
+Not only does adding the best indoor plants to your home provide an extra layer to your interior design, it has also been proven to purify the air in a room and help boost the moods of a home’s occupants.
 It’s pretty undeniable that the best indoor plants make the home a more beautiful and healthier place to be.

 And yet, so many people don’t decorate with plants because they think they are bad gardeners, and the process of picking out the best plants for your home can be downright intimidating.
 Who has time to head to a garden center to pick out a small plant that may or may not grow into a monster?
 And who has really mastered the art of putting the right plant with the right pot?

 All of these hurdles may leave you wondering, can you order plants online?
 The answer is yes, thankfully.
 In fact, everyone’s favorite retailer, Amazon, does a booming business in live plant sales.
-But other companies, like ProFlowers, Bloomscape, Terrain and The Sill, can also deliver plants to your door.
+But other companies, like Bloomscape, ProFlowers, Terrain, The Home Depot and The Sill, can also deliver plants to your door.

 Decorating with fake monstera leaves has become a trend across households and businesses alike, so why not do yourself one better and invest in a full-size monstera deliciosa plant?
 This tropical plant, originating from southern Mexico, is easy to care for indoors, grows quickly and even occasionally produces edible fruit.
 As an added bonus, Bloomscape sells a fully grown version of this purifying plant in a pot of your choice, meaning it’s ready to be placed in your home as sensational living decor as it arrives.

 2. Plants for Pets Succulent Plants